 Designing a Garden

-Consider the purpose and management of the garden
+defining the Garden's purpose and management

 Ensuring the long-term sustainability of a community garden requires more than just the nuts-and-bolts of vegetable production and soil management.
 As you get started with the garden planning process, it’s necessary to discuss the goals of the garden and plan for enough volunteer and/or financial support to help achieve those goals.